 Previously, Berk was the CEO of PodcastOne/Courtside Entertainment, a leading producer and distributor of podcasts with more than 200 shows and 1.5 billion annual downloads.
 Prior to that, he was the CEO of Participant Media, whose ethos is that a good story well told can truly make a difference in how one sees the world, whether it is a feature film, documentary or other form of media.
-Under Berk's tenure, Participant released more than 55 films including Good Night, and Good Luck, An Inconvenient Truth, The Visitor, The Kite Runner, Food, Inc., Fair Game, Waiting for "Superman," Page One, The Help, Contagion, Lincoln, Citizenfour, Beasts of No Nation, Bridge of Spies and Spotlight, the winner of the 2016 Academy Award for Best Picture.
+Under Berk's tenure, Participant greenlit more than 55 films including The Kite Runner, Food, Inc., Fair Game, Waiting for ‘Superman,’ Page One, The Help, Contagion, Lincoln, Citizenfour, Beasts of No Nation, Bridge of Spies and Spotlight, the winner of the 2016 Academy Award for Best Picture.

 Berk enjoyed similar success as the youngest principal in the history of the 725-school Los Angeles Unified School District, when he was appointed principal of the Alexander Hamilton High School Complex in 1990.
 Prior to his principalship, he founded the Hamilton Academy of Music in Los Angeles, creating the largest comprehensive performing arts magnet in the western United States.
 His first job upon graduation, at the age of 21, was as a public high school music teacher.
 There, he reopened the music department and built the program to one of the largest music programs in California.